 It is a shelf in the carriage to store the bags securely.

-These are the objects hanging from the train ceiling for holding through the hand.
+These objects hang from the train ceiling for holding through the hand.

 It is present at the end of the train for observation purposes.